tildetown/rodo/README.md

 **Note 2**: You may need to run `rodo ls` first to see which numbers correspond with which item in your list.

-## Configuring rodo

-You can configure rodo's settings, such as the location of the list file, and command names.

-### To configure rodo

-**Caution**: Changing the `config.rkt` file should be done at your own risk as it may break rodo's functionality

-1. Edit the `config.rkt` file
-2. `sudo ./install.sh`

 # List of commands